How to improve the guest experience in a restaurant in 12 steps

 Most of all, use those reviews to identify areas that need improvement.
 Notice any patterns.
 This goes for positive reviews, too.
 They can reveal strengths you can double down on.

-When you’re focused on improving the customer experience, don’t overlook the true VIPs: your team.
+When you’re focused on improving the guest experience, don’t overlook the true VIPs: your team.
 These are the people who directly take care of the guests.
 If your team is happy and engaged at work, it creates an atmosphere people want to dine in.

 Talk to your employees about what is working well for them.
 Ask how you can support them.
 Offer opportunities for career growth and development.
 After all, your guest’s customer experience is totally in their hands.